-2.8 GHz Quad Core Processor 8 GB RAM 1920 x 1080 display resolution
+2.8 GHz Quad Core Processor 8 GB RAM 1920 x 1080 display resolution Windows 10 1 GB available HD space

-NOTE: Support for Windows versions earlier than 7 (XP, Vista) has been discontinued by Microsoft.
+NOTE: Support for Windows versions earlier than 10 (8, 7, XP, Vista) has been discontinued by Microsoft.
 As a result, Resolution is not supported for these operating systems.
 Use of parallel operating systems is not recommended or supported.
 A PC running Windows natively is required.
+4K screen resolutions are not supported at this time.